 - Support finding meaning within life, crisis, suffering, and loss, as well as discerning your relationship to Source.

 - Recognize the Sacred everywhere: in prisons, hospitals and hospices, corporations, houses of worship, nature, and the streets.

-As a recognized 501c3 organization, The CHI Interfaith Community is also the ordaining body of The Chaplaincy Institute.
-The CHI Interfaith Community ordains clergy and provides ongoing personal and professional support as they serve, and are also listed in our PROVIDER network.
+As a recognized 501c3 organization, The ChI Interfaith Community is the ordaining body of The Chaplaincy Institute.
+The ChI Interfaith Community ordains clergy and provides ongoing personal and professional support as they serve.

 - The Association of Professional Chaplains (APC)